therealmharc/arch_packages/README.md

 2. Verify all prerequisites are met
 3. Ensure you have a stable internet connection
 4. Review the output messages for specific error information
+5. Note whether you're running in interactive or non-interactive mode

 ---

 **Note**: These scripts are designed for fresh Arch Linux installations and include comprehensive error handling for reliable setup of development environments.
+The scripts now properly handle both interactive and non-interactive execution modes.